TrackerLounge/TrackingAndHogDescriptorInJavaOpenCV/README.md

 - Eclipse IDE (Version: 2019-06 (4.12.0) Build id: 20190614-1200)
 - Java 8 version 101
 - OpenCV 4.3.0
     - There are several odd steps required to run openCV in Eclipse.
-I suspect this is because is wrapping C++ code within the jars???
+I suspect this is because of the java wrapping of C++ code within the jars???
     - [Installing OpenCV for Java](https://opencv-java-tutorials.readthedocs.io/en/latest/01-installing-opencv-for-java.html)
     - [Running OpenCV in Eclipse](https://opencv-java-tutorials.readthedocs.io/en/latest/02-first-java-application-with-opencv.html)